Better Balance Publications

 3. Eat plenty of Fibre- which will lower cholesterol, reduce toxic chemicals and lower Glycemic Index of a meal eg: apples, oats, legumes, psyllium, flax seed, figs

-4. Eat Healthy Anti-inflammatory Fats- essential fatty acids such as cold pressed virgin olive oil, fresh flaxseed oil, nuts and seeds, avocado
+4. Eat Anti-inflammatory fatty essential fatty acids such as cold pressed virgin olive oil, fresh flaxseed oil, nuts and seeds, avocado

 5. Avoid Trans-fats- found in margarine, hydrogenated or partially hydrogenated vegetable oils, rancid oils, deep fried foods and takeaways, any processed, packaged foods.